 Mumford & Sons – A popular faux-folk music act from the Wimbledon area.
 Also a tongue in cheek term used to refer to ‘popular’ South London Non-League club Dulwich Hamlet on account of their recently acquired and somewhat beardy, left-wing, hipster following.

-Nat – Yet another girl known to the Gandermonium crew.
-Nurse, awayday regular and arguably nightclub chain Popworld’s number two customer.
-Usually found downing Jeagerbombs with Ossie.
+Nat – Yet another female known to the Gandermonium crew.
+Nurse, awayday regular and arguably nightclub chain Popworld’s second biggest customer.
+Usually to be found downing Jaegerbombs with Ossie.

 See Also: Ossie.

-National League, The – A haphazardly run league encompassing the top 2 tiers of Non-League football in England and one that is deeply distrusted by at least 50% of it’s member clubs and somehow functions despite this.
+National League, The – A haphazardly run league encompassing the top 2 tiers of Non-League football in England and one that is deeply distrusted by at least 50% of it’s member clubs and somehow still manages to functions despite this.
+Easily the most brutal and difficult league in England to get out of in an upward direction, as many BELTs have discovered to their cost.
+This is the reason most of us round these parts refer to it as ‘La Bastarda’.

 Nigels – A light hearted term used to describe South London’s dullest club, Crystal Palace.
 Eg. “I see the Nigels lost again, how many’s that now?”.
 We understand this term is also used for them by members of the Millwall fraternity and this is purely coincidental.
 We genuinely did both just think up the same dull mens name to use in reference to them.